jallajs/jalla/README.md

 In short, Jalla is a [Koa][koa] server, a [Browserify][browserify] bundler for scripts and a [PostCSS][postcss] processor for styles.
 Documents are compiled using [Documentify][documentify].
-And it's all configurable as your're used to.
+And it's all configured for you.

 - [Usage](#usage)
 - [Options](#options)